 How do nannies help us?

 We use the nannies to help us in different ways.
 If we are meeting a nanny for the first time we will book them to come with us for the day.
 It may be we are relaxing at a villa or hotel and they help with the every day tasks of nappy changes, feeding the kids, swimming with the kids, bathing the kids, all the things that we as parents do day in and day out!
 We might also head out to the beach, restaurants, waterparks with the kids and they help us to enjoy a hot meal 😉 Once we feel comfortable with them and the kids are happy we will go out for lunch or dinner just the 2 of us.
 We always exchange phone numbers with the nanny and we have Facebook messenger so once at the restaurants we can connect to the WIFI if we haven’t got a data sim on our phone.

 Bali Babysitting Rates and Contacts

-The best way to organise babysitting in Bali is to contact Berta is via finding Berta Berta on Facebook or email firstname.lastname@example.org or you can find all the girls at Balis Sitters Studio on Facebook.
-Their rates at the time of writing in March 2017 are 60,000 rp/hr for 1 child, 70,000 rp/hour for 2 children and 90,000 rp/hr for 3 children.
-If you have more than 3 children a second nanny will need to be organised with the girls.
+The best way to organise babysitting in Bali is to contact Berta is via finding Berta Berta on Facebook or email firstname.lastname@example.org.
+The Bali nanny cost from Berta at the time of writing in October 2017 are 70,000 rp/hour for 1-2 children and 80,000 rp/hr for 3 children.
+If you have more than 3 children a second nanny will need to be organised.
 A transport fee is 50,000 rp for Seminyak, Kuta, Leigan and Canggu areas and for further out areas like Nusa dua, Uluwatu-Jimbaran, Sanur and Ubud a transport fee of 100,000 rp each day.
 Please note: These prices may need to be adjusted depending on the children’s ages or amount of families that the children are from.
 Please contact Berta for an accurate quote on what the costs will be for your individual family situation.